A state Department of Transportation gains productive team members to help digitalize processes

 "The quality of work has been outstanding.
 Previous digitization projects have been slow, tedious, and prone to errors due to the repetitive nature of the work.
 When we tried to use machines for scanning, the results were less than perfect.
 With the new team, we know the job will be done right because they scan each file by hand, and they pay attention to detail."

 Creating meaningful work

-Delaware’s governor at the time, Jack Markell, believed that everyone deserves the chance to experience the self-fulfillment, confidence, and gratification that comes from a good job.
-He needed a roadmap that would facilitate employment for neurodivergent individuals to support residents of Delaware.
+The governor of this state at the time believed that everyone deserves the chance to experience the self-fulfillment, confidence, and gratification that comes from a good job.
+He needed a roadmap that would facilitate employment for neurodivergent individuals to support residents of his state.

 "Everyone we worked with at CAI was solution-oriented in their approach to both customer service and client delivery.
 They consistently provided metrics and status updates for both measurement and planning purposes.
 Throughout our engagements, I was continually impressed with how evolved their operation is, and how they consistently met our needs in converting more than 27,000 files."

 To complete the project on time, the team needed to upload 1,800 documents a day; the new team exceeded this goal by completing 2,000 to 2,200 documents a day.
 In fact, the state DoT was so pleased with the team, it committed to continuing the contract even after the backlog was completed.
 Five years later, the team had grown to 9 analysts and continued to meet or exceed the daily contract requirements with an error rate of 2 percent or less.